Registration of students for the 2018 CAPIC online match will open on October 10th, 2017.

 - There is no fee for students to register with CAPIC.
 The $200 application fee is not required until later in the process.

-Starting with the 2018 Match (Oct 2, 2017), Doctoral Academic Programs (e.g. DCT’s) initiate this process by registering their students by logging in and creating brief profiles for them.
+Starting with the 2018 Match (Oct 10, 2017), Doctoral Academic Programs (e.g. DCT’s) initiate this process by registering their students by logging in and creating brief profiles for them.
 Students no longer initiate the process by submitting a registration request.
+Students should first contact their DCT to invite the student to participate in the 2018 CAPIC Match.
 If a doctoral academic program does not have a login, or if a student’s request to register is not being answered, please contact the CAPIC office (after October 2nd) for assistance.

 When a student’s registration for the CAPIC Online Match is set up by her/his doctoral academic program, the student will automatically receive an email from firstname.lastname@example.org to complete their Registration Students should check their Junk/Spam folders to ensure these emails are not missed.

 Students should then respond to the instructions in that email to complete their registration and select their Username and Password (aka login credentials).
 Students will then use these login credentials to sign to the CAPIC Student Portal, for (a) access to full profiles; (b) student application creation and submission; and (c) internship ranking and matching.

 Students who do not attend CAPIC Doctoral Academic Programs are not eligible to Register nor to participate in the CAPIC match process.
 CAPIC is a membership organization and CAPIC internships are available only to students from CAPIC Doctoral Academic Programs.
 If in doubt, contact the CAPIC office.